Grenfell Art Gallery and SOFA Artists-in-Residence Program

-The Grenfell Art Gallery, in partnership with the Grenfell School of Fine Art, is proud to provide opportunities for artists in western Newfoundland through our artist-in-residence program.
-This program is propelled by the belief that making space for both emerging and established artists on the west coast is crucial to the vitality of our creative community and cultivating a greater critical context for contemporary artists in Newfoundland and Labrador.
-By building a supportive environment and providing work space for artists we nurture the development of new ideas and practices, while supporting experimentation and artistic excellence.
+The Grenfell Art Gallery, in partnership with the Grenfell School of Fine Arts, is proud to provide opportunities for artists in western Newfoundland through our artist-in-residence program.
+This program is propelled by the belief that making space for both emerging and established artists on the west coast are crucial to the vitality of our creative community and cultivating a greater critical context for contemporary artists in Newfoundland and Labrador.
+By building a supportive environment and providing workspace for artists we nurture the development of new ideas and practices while supporting experimentation and artistic excellence.
 We are excited to welcome the following artists-in-residence in 2019/20.

 Summer 2019 Artists-In-Residence: